maxofn/ESA_GAS/README.md

 ```

 Here, the slope coefficient of 3.62 reflects the conversion factor from
 GWh to TJ.
+For the case of Slovenia, the intercept term is not significant.
+However, we retain it in the model, noting that it was found to be significant
+in other countries.

 ### Obtain Nowcast

 To nowcast March 2024, we need a proxy for the total gas flow in this
 month.
-As of March 31, 2024 (the submission deadline for the March 2024
-nowcast), gas flow data were available for March 1–30.
+As of March 31, 2024, gas flow data were available for March 1–30.
 In other months
 and countries, data for multiple days were often missing.
 To address
-this, we calculated the average daily flow by dividing the total flow of
+this, we calculate the average daily flow by dividing the total flow of
 the available days by the number of observed days.
-We then multiplied
+We then multiply
 this average by the total number of days in the month to estimate the
 total flow for the month.